Chronology

 Summer 1969

 Stays on Wooley Street in Southampton again with friends.
-With the assistance of filmmaker Joel L. Freedman of Cinnamon Productions Inc., shoots 35 mm film of the sunrise and sunset in Montauk using a high-powered telescope attached to a Bolex camera.
-The resulting footage is too shaky to use.
-Over the course of the year, they experiment with shooting footage of rippling ocean water under Benday dot props.
-Not satisfied with the results, plans are altered to create three completely filmed vignettes that mirror the precision and clarity of his paintings.
-With Freedman, seeks out special-effects expert Hugo Casolaro, who collaborates on animating both the color and imagery of the final product, entitled Three Landscapes.
+With the assistance of filmmaker Joel L. Freedman of Cinnamon Productions Inc., works on footage that will eventually become Three Landscapes.
+With Freedman, seeks out special-effects expert Hugo Casolaro, who collaborates on animating both the color and imagery of the final work.

 Fall 1969

-Creates first Mirror paintings, inspired by the airbrushed quality of mirror sales catalogues.
-Begins to photograph own source material, such as magnifying mirrors that produce abstract shadows and shapes.
+Creates first Mirror paintings, inspired by the airbrushed quality of mirror sales catalogues.59Lichtenstein, R. 1996a, p.
+157

 September 23, 1969